“Mom, why don’t you write a blog post on how The Parenting Dare started?”

 Realizing how strong we are and how much influence we have in the lives of our children is probably how Wonder Woman felt when she realized who she really was.

 I know, that might be a stretch.
 Yet.
 We have the Power of the King of the Universe on our side.
-Let’s work together.
-Let’s fight evil.
+And that is more than enough.

 Please learn more.

-AND... drumroll.... our next post will be Eric's side of this story!
+AND... drumroll.... click here for Eric's side of this story!

 Note: The Parenting Dare is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com!